Operation Horadiz: Background

 The Armenians, who captured Gubadly in late August 1993, declared a ceasefire because they needed to regroup and had to wait for new weapons and troops to arrive from Armenia.
 In late October, Armenian troops quickly captured Horadiz on the Azerbaijani-Iranian border, cutting off Zangilan's connection to Azerbaijani territory.
-Zangilan finally fell in 29 October 1993 into Armenian hands.
+Zangilan finally fell on 29 October 1993 into Armenian hands.

 In December 1993, Armenian armed forces attempted to move east of Fuzuli, but encountered unexpected resistance and were forced to retreat.
 After that, the Azerbaijani army attacked in three directions.
 On December 15, Azerbaijani military immediately attacked in five directions — Fuzuli District, Khojavend, Agdam, Mardakert and Kalbajar.
 The attack on north-east of Nagorno-Karabakh forced the Armenians to leave a number of settlements in Mardakert district.
 The main blows of Azerbaijani troops to Horadiz came from Beylagan District.
 The battle had spread to the steppe.
 Under these conditions, Azerbaijani units destroyed the Armenian defenses and began to advance inside the Fuzuli under cannon fire and missile artillery.
 In early January 1994, Azerbaijanis seized 11 villages and 40 kilometers of Azerbaijani-Iranian border.